 One Test.
 One TimeTM.
 Say goodbye to costly repeat-testing!
-Once you test a genes you never have to test it again!
-Order comprehensive evaluation to prevent additional testing in the future.
+Once you test a gene you never have to test it again!
+Order a comprehensive evaluation to prevent additional testing in the future.

 Reduce Multiple MedicationsTM.
 With tailored medication regimens based on genetic findings, patients can reduce the number of medications they have to buy and remember to take.

 Decrease Overall Cost of Care.
 A PGx test from iGenomeDx will help lower overall healthcare costs by reducing:

 The length of time it takes to find the right medication and the right dose